Staff, Facilities and Regulations

 Assistant Dean of Students for Residential Life – The Assistant Dean is responsible for developing a comprehensive student development based residential program.
 The Assistant Dean is also responsible for housing assignments, the administration of student regulations pertaining to the residence halls and the overall management of the residential systems.

-Area Directors - There are three full-time, professional staff members who live on campus and report to the Assistant Dean of Students for Residential Life.
+Area Directors – There are two full-time, professional staff members who live on campus and report to the Assistant Dean of Students for Residential Life.
 They are directly responsible for supervising, training and evaluating the resident advisor staff.
 They also provide direction for resident advisors and other students to develop educational, social, and cultural and community programs in the residence halls.
-In addition, they carry out administrative functions such as facilitating room changes and assessing residence hall damages.
+In addition, they carry out administrative functions such as assessing residence hall damages.

 Resident Advisors – The primary function of the resident advisor (RA) is to promote and maintain a positive residence hall community, which is conducive to academic achievement and personal growth and respectful of the rights of all residents.
 By serving in the roles of peer counselor, advisor, role model, programmer, administrator and limit setter, the RA facilitates the personal, social and academic development of residents.
 Under the supervision of an area director , and ultimately the Assistant Dean of Students for Residential Life, the RA is the primary facilitator of the residence hall community.
 Resident advisors are important informational resources and can offer students assistance in many areas of their lives, including residence hall concerns, questions about the College and personal problems.
 They are also responsible for bringing people together in the halls by planning social and educational activities, encouraging interaction among students, and fostering appreciation and respect among members of the campus community.